vilevari/ToolCloud/README.md

 __Caution:__ If this feature is enabled alongside other, similar features it might get overruled by them or overrule them.

 ## Playcontrol
-A playback timeline in the addons shows you the current songs progress.
+A playback timeline in the addons shows you the current songs progress and title.
 From there you can use previous, skip, play/pause buttons in the addon itself.

 Control SoundCloud from __anywhere__ in your browser!